andruakadrew/cisco-packet-tracer/README.md

 - **Objective:** Configure a server that provides mailing functions and test by sending emails from multiple accounts
 - **Skills:** POP3/SMTP Services, User account security
 - **Topology:** One local network with a server

 ---

+11. HTTP Server
+- **Objective:** Configure a HTTP server and exchange web traffic between different networks
+- **Skills:** HTTP services, HTML scripting
+- **Topology:** Multi network layout with one router, one switch for each network, and one server.

+---